scipy/scipy/doc/source/dev/newfeatures.rst

 1. The method is applicable in many fields and "generally agreed" to be useful,
-2. Fits the topic of the submodule, and does not require extensive support frameworks to operate,
+2. It fits the topic of the submodule, and does not require extensive support frameworks to operate,
-3. The implementation looks sound and unlikely to need much tweaking in the future (e.g., limited expected maintenance burden), and
+3. The implementation looks sound and unlikely to need much tweaking in the future (e.g., limited expected maintenance burden),
+4. Someone wants to contribute it, and
-4. Someone wants to do it.
+5. Someone wants to review it.

+The last criterion is often a sticking point for proposed features.
+Code cannot be added unless it can be thoroughly reviewed, and there is always a backlog of maintenance tasks that compete for reviewers' time.
+Ideally, contributors should line up a reviewer with suitable domain expertise before beginning work.

 Although it's difficult to give hard rules on what "generally useful and generally agreed to work" means, it may help to weigh the following